laroche/tastyworks-pnl/README.md

 Clone or download this repository onto your local computer.
 If you don't have git installed, you can download the current zip file from <https://github.com/laroche/tastyworks-pnl/archive/refs/heads/main.zip>.

-Download your trade history as csv file from
+Download your trade history as csv file from the web-browser via
 <https://trade.tastyworks.com/index.html#/transactionHistoryPage>.
 (Choose "Activity" and then "History" and then setup the filter for a custom period of time and download it as csv file.
 Beware that Tastyworks